Subscribe to updates

 Ilford Retail Park, High Road, Ilford

-The committee was scheduled to consider a planning application for a first-floor side extension and part rear extension, with one front and rear rooflight, at 1A Sunnymede Drive.
-The proposal aimed to increase the number of bedrooms in the existing flat from two to three, creating a family-sized home.
-This application had attracted significant local interest, with objections received from seven addresses and a petition signed by 31 individuals.
-Concerns raised by residents and local councillors included the impact on daylight and sunlight, potential overdevelopment, increased noise and disturbance, inadequate refuse storage, and the development being out of keeping with the character of the area.
-The report pack indicated that the proposal was considered to be in accordance with the Development Plan and the National Planning Policy Framework (NPPF), with recommendations for conditions related to refuse and recycling facilities, and cycle parking.
+The committee was scheduled to consider a full planning permission application for a first-floor side extension and part rear extension, with one front and rear rooflight.
+The proposal aimed to increase the number of bedrooms in Flat 1A from two to three, creating a family-sized home.
+The report detailed the proposed dimensions, materials, and compliance with various planning policies, including those related to housing supply, design, amenity space, and transport.
+Concerns raised by local residents regarding overdevelopment, impact on daylight and sunlight, noise, refuse storage, and the character of the area were also outlined.
+The officer's recommendation was to grant permission, subject to conditions.

 76 Wanstead Lane, Devonport Gardens, Cranbrook, Ilford

-A further application was scheduled for discussion concerning development at 76 Wanstead Lane, Devonport Gardens, Cranbrook, Ilford.
-This proposal involved a single-storey side extension to an existing detached rear outbuilding, an increase in roof height, and the installation of three skylights.
-The plan also included the conversion of the outbuilding into a self-contained studio flat with associated landscaping, waste storage, and amenity space.
-The report pack outlined conditions related to fire safety, building regulations for accessible and adaptable dwellings, the use of matching external materials, cycle parking, refuse storage, water consumption, and boiler emissions.
+This application was scheduled for discussion, concerning a single-storey side extension to an existing detached rear outbuilding.
+The proposal included increasing the roof height, installing skylights, and erecting boundary walls.
+The main aspect of the application was the conversion of the outbuilding into a self-contained studio flat with associated landscaping, waste storage, and amenity space.
+The report detailed the proposed conditions, including time limits, adherence to approved plans, fire safety measures, compliance with building regulations for accessible and adaptable dwellings, use of matching external materials, provision of cycle parking, refuse and recycling facilities, water consumption targets, and restrictions on further permitted development.